Why Do Some Calls Drop or Fail to Connect?

 Introduction

 When managing SIP (Session Initiation Protocol) communications, ensuring seamless call setup and media flow is crucial for both service providers and their customers.
 A common issue encountered during SIP transactions is the failure of ACK messages to reach the end device, confirming the final response to the initial SIP INVITE.
-This can prevent the establishment of media sessions, leading to call setup failures and, ultimately, calls being dropped with a SIP BYE message and the reason as "media_timeout."
-In this article, we'll delve into the intricacies of the Route headers in inbound calls and explain why omitting these headers in a 200 OK response can cause such problems.
+This can prevent the establishment of media sessions, leading to call setup failures and, ultimately, calls being dropped with a SIP BYE message and the reason as "ack_timeout."
+In this article, we'll delve into the intricacies of the Route headers in calls and explain why omitting these headers in a 200 OK response can cause such problems.

 When a callee sends a 200 OK response to accept an INVITE request, this response should include Route headers that mirror the path taken by the initial INVITE.
 This inclusion ensures that the ACK message, which confirms receipt of the 200 OK, is routed back through the same network elements, reaching the callee and signalling that the session can proceed with media exchange.